miketheman/chefspec/CONTRIBUTING.md

 Contributing to ChefSpec
 ========================
-Pull requests are merged via Github, you can find the documentation about how to fork a repository and start contributing to ChefSpec here [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo).
+Pull requests are merged via GitHub, you can find the documentation about how to fork a repository and start contributing to ChefSpec here [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo).

 All contributions are welcome to be submitted for review for inclusion, but before they will be accepted, we ask that you follow these simple steps: